boranblok/AssortedMkvTools/README.md

 1. Scans a folder for mkv files
 2. Detects which mkv files have FLAC encoded audio tracks in them
-3. It extracts each FLAC aduio stream
+3. It extracts each FLAC audio stream and pipes it as WAV/PCM into nero AAC encoder which encodes it as AAC
-4. The FLAC stream gets decoded to WAV/PCM
-5. The WAV/PCM is encoded as AAC
-6. A new mkv file is constructed based upon the original mkv file but with the FLAC audio streams replaced by AAC encoded streams
+4. A new mkv file is constructed based upon the original mkv file but with the FLAC audio streams replaced by AAC encoded streams

 Take note that the Segment UID is transferred over to the new mkv file as well, this is to maintain external chapter support.